jimthomasedu/jimthomasedu.github.io/_pages/resource.md

 2) PhD students: students enrolled at ICTS-TIFR or TIFR-CAM are welcome.

-3) Undergraduate students close to completing their degree.
-Should have reasonable understanding of fluid mechanics and must have interest in computational work.
+3) Undergraduate students: must be close to completing their degree and should have reasonable understanding of fluid mechanics and must have interest in computational work.